Sydney-Informatics-Hub/Germline-ShortV/README.md

 2. Ensure you have scatter-gather intervals set up for your reference genome.
 This pipeline has been pre-set up and optimised for the GRCh38/hg38 + ALT contigs reference genome.
 You can use this pipeline with other model or non-model organisms with an additional set-up step.

- __For samples aligned to human (GRCh38/hg38 + ALT contigs)__
+ #### For samples aligned to human (GRCh38/hg38 + ALT contigs)

-* Ensure you have the `Reference` directory (available through from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).
+ Ensure you have the `Reference` directory (available through from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).

- __For samples aligned to other reference genomes__ Create a list of intervals for scattering tasks by:
+ #### For samples aligned to other reference genomes

+ Create a list of intervals for scattering tasks by:
-  * Change to your `Reference` directory, containing the reference genome you wish to use
+  * Changing to your `Reference` directory, containing the reference genome you wish to use
   * Load the version of GATK 4 that you wish to use, e.g. `module load gatk/4.1.8.1`
   * Run `gatk SplitIntervals -R <reference.fa> --scatter-count <number_of_scatter_intervals> -XL <exclude_intervals.bed> -O ShortV_intervals`
     * `-XL <exclude_intervals.bed>` is optional - it allows exclusion of intervals that can impede on compute efficiency and performance (e.g. centromeres, telomeres, unplaced and unlocalised contigs, etc).